-Three Years Younger is an indie-pop duo formed in Suffolk in 2016, made up of sisters Megan and Charlotte Simpson.
-Having sung together since they can remember, it was only natural that the sisters began writing songs together, and started to consider music a professional career.
-Both being emotionally driven artists, many of Three Years Younger’s songs have complicated and compelling backstories, which narrate challenging moments in their lives.
-Having spent the majority of their teenage years in the music industry, Three Years Younger feel they have a unique perspective on growing up, and therefore many of their songs focus on themes such as friendship, loss and betrayal.
+Three Years Younger is an alt-indie sister duo which formed in Suffolk in 2016 when sisters Megan and Charlie Simpson started creating music together while still at school.
+Both being emotionally driven artists, many of Three Years Younger’s songs narrate challenging moments in their lives.
+Having spent the majority of their teenage years in the music industry, Three Years Younger feel they have a unique perspective on growing up; many of their songs focus on themes such as friendship, loss and betrayal.